aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 The process of adding this fake article demonstrates how to incorporate additional data into the `PGVector` collection.
 Let's create the Q&A bot.

-## Documents Q&A Bot Example with LangChain
+## Documents Q&A bot example with LangChain

 The following code demonstrates an example of using the LangChain framework to build a Question-Answering (QA) bot that retrieves answers from documents stored in the `PGVector` collection.
 Here's how the example works: